ithomas-veeva/vaultjavasdk-maven-plugin/README.md

 	<packages> - comma separated list of package names from the project
 	<classes> - comma separated list of fully qualified java file names

-* In general, you should avoid saving the password in the pom.xml file when possible.
+* Avoid saving the password in the pom.xml file when possible.
 ```

 The pom.xml configuration: